tobymackenzie/tobymackenzie.com.data/content/video-games.md

 I've liked video / computer games from a young age, starting in the mid 80s.
-I don't play them or get as much enjoyment out of them anymore, but occasionally get in the mood and play, mostly the games from when I was young.
+I don't play them often or get as much enjoyment out of them anymore, but occasionally get in the mood and play, mostly the games from when I was young.
 TI-99/4A, Mac, NES, Gameboy, Game Gear, SNES, and N64 are the primary systems I've played, enjoyed, and still have access to (some on emulation).

 I have a tendency to like RPG games.
 Some games I've particularly liked include: